monix/monix.io/docs/2x/reactive/observable-comparisons.md

 build a `Materializer` that executes the needed tasks on top of `RxJava` or on top of plain threads.

-By comparisson in the ReactiveX model (applicable to Monix as well) building observables happens by transforming one observable into another in functions that cannot be inspected.
+By comparison in the ReactiveX model (applicable to Monix as well) building observables happens by transforming one observable into another in functions that cannot be inspected.
 Which approach is better is a matter of opinion.